 It’s important to understand the differences between braces and Invisalign so you can make the decision that’s best for your lifestyle:

-In terms of price, braces and Invisalign cost the exact same amount of money.
+In terms of orthodontic braces cost , braces and Invisalign cost the exact same amount of money.
 There is typically no difference in treatment time, unless a patient is noncompliant with wearing his or her Invisalign aligners the required 22 hours per day.
-This can prolong treatment with Invisalign.
+This can prolong treatment with Invisalign and add to the cost of braces.

 Beyond the aesthetic impact, straight teeth can impact your body’s health in several ways.